 And then there's the game's vocabulary database.
 Sometimes I was amazed at how well my answers were interpreted, while other times I wondered just how smart this program really is.
 Typing "black" to one of the questions was hailed as a miss, yet when the answers were revealed "wearing black" was a response.
 Maybe I was too vague, this isn't a word guessing game, after all.
 But sometimes my half-hearted attempts at guessing yielded spectacular results, so it can be a hit or miss experience.
 Overall, however, the thesaurus does a good job.

 Simple interface and highly addictive gameplay.
 Family Feud: Dream Home is a great little gaming package on every front.
-You can also try out some of the other Family Feud games to really get your surveying fix.

 Windows: